Postcard from Earth

-Postcard from Earth is a 2023 4D science fiction and documentary film directed by Darren Aronofsky, starring Brandon Santana and Zaya Ribeiro.
+Postcard from Earth is a 2023 4D science fiction and documentary film directed by Darren Aronofsky, starring Brandon Santana and Zaya Ribeiro, also voiced by Arielle Jacobs.
 Created specifically to be screened at Sphere in the Las Vegas Valley on the venue's 160,000 square-foot video screen, the film was shot in an 18K resolution with the Big Sky camera system.
 The 4D film features 270 degrees of viewing experience, climate control, haptic capabilities for the venue's seating, and scents to create an immersive environment that tells the story of life on Earth.
 The film is one of two entertainment features to inaugurate the Sphere, along with U2's concert residency.
 Postcard from Earth has received positive reviews from critics.

 Plot

-On a distant planet, astronauts Byron (played by Brandon Santana) and Fang (played by Zaya Ribeiro) land in a state of stasis.
+On a distant planet, astronauts Byron (played by Brandon Santana) and Fang (played by Zaya Ribeiro, and voiced by Arielle Jacobs) land in a state of stasis.
 Technology on their ship brings them back to consciousness, and pre-recorded voice over messages from each other start to explain that they have been sent here from Earth and will require some time to get their bearings.
 A virtual reality presentation starts up, that explains the history of life on Earth, from the earliest single-cell organisms evolving up to humankind and the environmental devastation of the anthropocene.
 Due to ecological collapse, humans have had to take to the stars, making only occasional visits back to their home planet.
 Byron and Fang have been chosen to bring life to a new world in the hopes that they will take greater care of this ecosystem.
 After the presentation is done, the two take their first steps onto the surface of the new world, and technology from their ship covers it with greenery.